Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/05-Phase5-Threat-Attribution.md

 **TAG-124** is a Traffic Distribution System (TDS) tracked by Recorded Future's Insikt Group.
 It overlaps with the threat activity clusters known as **LandUpdate808**, **KongTuke**, and **Chaya_002**.

-TAG-124 is not a single attacker — it is an organised e-crime operation functioning as a **malware distribution service**.
+TAG-124 is not a single attacker.
+It is an organised e-crime operation functioning as a **malware distribution service**.
 Its infrastructure consists of:
 - A network of compromised WordPress sites used for initial delivery
 - Actor-controlled payload servers
 - A central TDS management server
 - PHP-based panel for campaign management

-TAG-124 operators distribute malware on behalf of multiple downstream threat actors — effectively acting as an Initial Access Broker (IAB) and delivery infrastructure provider for the broader cybercriminal ecosystem.
+TAG-124 operators distribute malware on behalf of multiple downstream threat actors, effectively acting as an Initial Access Broker (IAB) and delivery infrastructure provider for the broader cybercriminal ecosystem.

 **Known downstream customers of TAG-124:**
 - Rhysida Ransomware operators